Madison station (Chicago and North Western Railway)

 Madison station is a former railroad station in Madison, Wisconsin.
 The station served passenger and freight trains of the Chicago and North Western Railway (C&NW).
 Passenger service ended in 1965 and the passenger station and freight depot was bought by Madison Gas and Electric (MGE) and has been renovated to serve as offices.
 The station and freight depot are listed as contributing properties on the National Register of Historic Places East Wilson Street Historic District.
 The Chicago, Milwaukee, St. Paul and Pacific Railroad (commonly known as the Milwaukee Road) had tracks paralleling the C&NW and also had a nearby passenger station that outlasted the C&NW station as an active station by several years.

 History

 Early depots

 The first railroad entering Madison was the Milwaukee and Mississippi Railroad, a predecessor of the Milwaukee Road.
 Their depot was established on the west side of Madison in 1854.
 The Chicago and North Western constructed a line to Madison in 1864 from the south, crossing Monona Bay.
 The first passenger station on the site was established in 1871.
 Due to the proximity of the Milwaukee Road, the C&NW originally wanted to construct a union station in the area.
-The Milwaukee Road declined and built its own depot.
+The Milwaukee Road declined and built its own depot nearby, known as East Madison.

 Madison eventually became a junction point for the Chicago and North Western, as lines were completed north to Baraboo and Minneapolis.
 Other lines to Lancaster and Milwaukee were completed in the early 1880s.
 A new station was completed in the same location in 1885, and included a hotel and dining room within the structure.